Lazy Loading

 async activate() {

-// At first access, resolution triggers dynamic import of HeavyService chunk.
+// First access triggers the dynamic import of the HeavyService chunk.

 await this.heavy.initialize();